-Provide 2009-2010 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available: 3/1
+ľ Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a fourone-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$37,990 \$37,990
+Tuition: \$39,500 \$39,500

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district N/A N/A
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): N/A N/A
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: N/A N/A
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$37,990 \$37,990
+Tuition:

 G1 REQUIRED FEES: \$887 \$887

+T

 G1 ROOM AND BOARD:

-(on-campus) \$8,410 \$8,410
+(on-campus)

-G1 ROOM ONLY:
+G1 ROOM ONLY: 4 4

-(on-campus) \$4,700 \$4,700
+(on-campus) \$4,993 \$4,993

-G1 BOARD ONLY:
+G1 BOARD ONLY: Φ= 0=0 Φ= 0=0

-(on-campus meal plan) \$5,125 \$5,125
+(on-campus meal plan) \$5,250 \$5,250

--
+11 16 77

-G1 Comprehensive tuition and room and
+G1 Comprehensive tuition and room and ' •

 college cannot provide separate tuiti on and room and

 board fees):

-C 1 Other:

-G1 Other.

-G2 Minimum Maximum

-G2 Number of credits per term a studen t can take for the

-stated full-time tuition 12

-Common Data Set 2008-09
+Common Data Set 2009-10